- Movie Reviews

-Not recommended under 13, parental guidance recommended 13 to 15 due to intense themes and disturbing scenes.
+Not recommended under 13, parental guidance to 15 (intense themes, disturbing scenes)

 This topic contains: